SamsetDev/SOLID-Principle/README.md

 **3. Interface Segregation Principle:**

 The Interface Segregation Principle (ISP) states that a client should not be exposed to methods it doesn’t need.
-Declaring methods in an interface that the client doesn’t need pollutes the interface and leads to a “bulky” or “fat” interface.
+Declaring methods in an interface that the client doesn’t need pollutes the interface and leads to a “bulky” or “fat” interface. other words >>>>>>>
+Interface segregation means if you have one interface and containing multiple methods and after some time you need to add one more method in same interface so you need to implement all over project so you can create separate interface and implement separately

 **Let’s see the bad example:**